 Colorado ski slopes beckon from December to March.
 The state is home to more than 25 different resorts, which range from big, well-known spots like Vail Ski Resort to lesser-known, smaller operations like Sunlight Mountain Ski Resort and Granby Ranch.

 The snowy landscape also creates some pretty magical dining experiences.
 For example, to indulge in a five-course meal at Beano’s Cabin, located at Beaver Creek Resort, you’ll need to climb aboard a sleigh pulled by a snowcat (a big, industrial vehicle typically used to move snow) and take a ride under the stars.
-In Aspen, diners must cross-country ski, snowshoe or ride in a horse-drawn sleigh to reach Pine Creek Cookhouse.
+In Aspen, diners must cross-country ski, snowshoe or ride in a horse-drawn sleigh to reach Pine Creek Cookhouse

 Winter is also an ideal time for wildlife viewing, particularly birds, which are easier to see because of the lack of foliage on many trees.
 Bald eagles congregate at Barr Lake State Park, snow geese flock to Lamar and waterfowl throughout the state are wearing their most colorful plumage to attract mates.
 In February and March, roughly 20,000 sandhill cranes arrive in the San Luis Valley, near Monte Vista and Alamosa, as they migrate north.
+While you’re in the area, grab a pint at San Luis Valley Brewing Co or take a stroll through the San Luis Valley Museum.

 Ski season often extends into April (and, during particularly good snow years, even into May and June).
 But, for the most part, ski tourism tends to start winding down in the spring.
-As such, it’s a great time to visit Colorado if you’re on a budget.
+As such, it’s a great time to visit Colorado on a budget.

 In the mountains, you’ll be able to catch the tail end of spring skiing, when the days are longer, the weather is typically sunny (punctuated by occasional big dumps of snow), and the mood is lively and fun.
-And, at this point in the season, most travelers have moved on, so you’ll be sharing the slopes primarily with Colorado residents.
-You can usually find more affordable lodging rates during this time, too – though be forewarned that during “mud season,” many restaurants and businesses close up shop for a few weeks to recuperate after the busy winter.
+And, at this point in the season, most travelers have moved on, so you’ll be sharing the slopes primarily with Colorado residents and festival-goers.

 Explore related stories